Blakewater Home Care

 Grievance Policy and Procedure

-has been approved and reviewed by Denny Dodds,
+This statement has been approved and reviewed by Denny Dodds, the Registered Manager for Blakewater Homecare

-Services Ltd for the year 2023 – 2024.
-This statement will be reviewed
+This statement will be reviewed every year.